red-machine-games/raw-markdown-documentation/docs/api/profiles.md

 ## Getting profile data

 Once you've created a profile you don't need to do it further.
 You need to get the profile every time after signing in.
 Getting whole profile body in response only available with non-authoritarian gameplay(configured on backend side).
 When authoritarian the only thing you'll get is `#!js { disallowDirectProfileExposure: true }` - it means that you can't use any methods that directly exposures on game data, only cloud functions are available.
-Literally without cloud functions you'll be able only to manage you account.
+Literally, without cloud functions, you'll be able only to manage your account.
 You can check the value like this:
 ```javascript
 /* Skipping GbaseApi init */